skyflowapi/skyflow-react-js/README.md

 ### Step 3: Collect data from Elements

 When the form is ready to be submitted, call the `collect(options?)` method on the container object.
-The `options` parameter takes a dictionary of optional parameters as shown below:
+The `options` parameter takes a object of optional parameters as shown below:

 - `tokens`: indicates whether tokens for the collected data should be returned or not.
 Defaults to 'true'
 - `additionalFields`: Non-PCI elements data to be inserted into the vault which should be in the `records` object format.